-The Railway Transport Engineering programme of the VTDK has shown its merit to be reaccredited for a period of further six years due to a number of good points to be appreciated.
+The Rolling Stock Maintenance programme of the VTDK has shown its merit to be reaccredited for a period of further three years due to a number of good points to be appreciated.

 First of all, the programme is very well adapted to the needs of the main employer of its graduates, the Lithuanian State Railway.
-The employers are generally very satisfied with what the college does in terms of students' education and training and support the college in many ways, such as with donations of equipment and contacts useful for organising and supporting internships to provide the students with hands-on practical training and insights for their needs as graduates.
+The employers are generally very satisfied with what the college does in terms of students' education and training and support the college in many ways, such as with contacts useful for organising and supporting internships to provide the students with hands-on practical training and insights for their needs as graduates.

-The students also appreciate the quality of the teaching and the job prospects they are offered through attending this programme and are very supportive of the college.
-Some use the bridging course negotiated with Vilnius Technical University to proceed to Master studies.
+The part-time students also appreciate the quality of the teaching and the job prospects they are offered through attending this programme and are very supportive of the college.
 The high standard of expertise in teaching bears fruit in the high quality of students' coursework and theses.
+It is visible that the college has improved on its equipment since the last evaluation in 2012.